alexmahesh/Anscombe/README.md

 # Anscombe Quartet Dataset

 The Anscombe Quartet Dataset consists of four datasets that have nearly identical descriptive statistics but very different charts.
 It was created by 1973 by the statistician Francis Anscombe to show (among others) the importance of using graphics/charts in data analysis.

 In this small example I show how to use Pandas, Plotly and Streamlit to do a quick EDA on the Anscombe Quartett.

+You can explore the dataset with the help of a Streamlit Dashboard here: [Anscombe Dashboard](https://anscombe.streamlit.app/)

 ![Charts](img/charts.png)